-• Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan.

-- Project must be CDBG eligible. - Project must meet one of theDBG-MIT national objectives.

-• Project must meet duplication of benefits requirements included under CDBG-MIT.
-Proposed Start/End Dates:
+- · Project must be located in the County. - Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan. - Project must be CDBG eligible. - Project must meet one of the DBG-MIT national objectives. - Project must meet duplication of benefits requirements included under CDBG-MIT.

-This program is anticipated to begin in 2021 and be completed by 2024.
-Responsible Entity:
+This program is anticipated to begin in 2021 and be completed by 2025.

-The Lexington County Community Development Department is the administrator of a CDBG-MIT Program funded by HUD under Public Law 114-113.
+The Lexington County Community Development Department is the administrator of a CDBG-MIT Program funded by HUD under PubliLaw 114-113.
 Lexington County Community Development is the agency responsible for administration of mitigation funds allocated to housing, economic development, and infrastructure activities.
-The Lexington

-County Community Development Department and Public Works Department will work together to directly manage all public inrastructure improvement activities.
+The Lexington County Community Development Department and Public Works Department will work together to directly manage all public inrastructure improvement activities.
 Contractors will be procured to carry out the actual labor and construction/installation of the road improvement activities.
 All ongoing maintenance costs associate with road after the project is complete will be the responsibility of the Public Works Department and their road maintenance schedule.
 Funds for the maintenance of the roads will be provided through the County's general funds.

-Lexington County is estimating completing this infrastructure project at the cost of 1,489,150.
+Lexington County is estimating completing this infrastructure project at the cost of 1,921,707.07.
 This project will help increase the safety of Culler Road and the block group's 1,655 residents and help reduce future road closures and infrastructure repair costs due to impacts from heavy rain events.